Rezaei-Parham/SDF-to-Surface/README.md

 # Surface Extraction using Signed Distance Functions with Gradient Descent and Langevin Dynamics

-## Overview
+## Introduction

-This project demonstrates methods for extracting surfaces using Signed Distance Functions (SDFs).
-It compares two optimization techniques:
+In this notebook, we will explore methods for extracting surfaces using Signed Distance Functions (SDFs).
+Specifically, we will compare two optimization techniques:
 - **Gradient Descent**
 - **Langevin Dynamics**

+### Objectives

-The primary goal is to show that Langevin Dynamics can mitigate the problem of gradient descent becoming peaky on the surface, thereby achieving more uniform surface coverage.
+The primary goal is to demonstrate that Langevin Dynamics can mitigate the problem of gradient descent becoming peaky on the surface, thereby achieving more uniform surface coverage.

-## Objectives

-1. Load a detailed 3D mesh (Stanford Bunny).
+### Approach

+1. **Shape Construction**: Create a 3D shape consisting of a sphere and a pyramid.
-2. Compute the signed distance function (SDF) for the loaded mesh.
+2. **SDF Calculation**: Compute the signed distance function (SDF) for the constructed shape.
-3. Generate random points within the 3D space.
+3. **Random Point Generation**: Generate random points within the 3D space.
+4. **Optimization Techniques**:
-4. Optimize the positions of the points using Gradient Descent and Langevin Dynamics.
+    - **Gradient Descent**: Optimize the positions of the points using gradient descent.
-5. Visualize the initial and final positions of the points using Plotly.
+    - **Langevin Dynamics**: Optimize the positions of the points using Langevin dynamics, which adds stochastic noise to the gradient updates.

-## Requirements
+5. **Visualization**: Use Plotly for interactive 3D visualization of the surfaces and optimized points.

+### Required Libraries

-To run this project, you need the following Python libraries:
+To run this notebook, you will need the following Python libraries:
 - numpy
 - plotly
 - scipy
 - scikit-image

 You can install these libraries using pip:
 ```bash
 pip install numpy plotly scipy scikit-image